eyzmeng/eyzmeng/README.md

   yourself Chinese (it is your choice and I do not care).
-But it is *my* choice to call *myself* Chinese, and if my ethnicity and/or nationality *alone* concerns you, it is in our best interest that you spell out your partialty towards my people and my national origin as soon as possible, and that we part our ways from here.
+But it is *my* choice to call *myself* Chinese, and if my ethnicity and/or nationality *alone* concerns you, it is in our best interest that you spell out your partiality towards my people and my national origin as soon as possible, and that we part our ways from here.

-if any of these points upset you do not consider me for collab!!! do not waste my precious time (or yours)!
+if *any* of these points upset you do not consider me for collab!!! do not waste my precious time (or yours)!

 ## about Cain